Universal Translation Services

 Sursum Corda

-When a priest says Sursum corda, he is asking for all of his congregation to lift their hearts in prayer.
+When a priest says Sursum corda, he asks his congregation to lift their hearts in prayer.
 The literal translation is Lift your hearts or Lift your souls.
 So, its Latin translation is ‘call to worship.’

 Gloria Patri

-This phrase, which means Glory to the Father, is a line sung by Roman Catholics in honor of God.
+This phrase, which means Glory to the Father, is a line Roman Catholics sang in honor of God.
 It appears in English and Latin versions of all four official prayers of Christian worship (The Our Father, The Apostles’ Creed, The Hail Mary, and The Glory Be).
-Before Vatican II (1962-1965), it was also common for Catholics to say or sing Gloria Patri after each Mass.
+Before Vatican II (1962-1965), it was common for Catholics to say or sing Gloria Patri after each Mass.

 Parce Domine

-The words parce Domine (Latin for spare, O Lord) are found in many English hymns.
+Parce Domine (Latin for spare, O Lord) is in many English hymns.
 Originally written by Thomas Aquinas as a plea to God to stop attacking a city, it has become an expression of repentance.
 The phrase is also part of Masses on Good Friday.
 Parce Domine is a technical term in Catholic theology referring to Christ sparing his mother from death on Good Friday.
 This event is referred to as Parturition.

 Non nobis Domine non nobis sed nomini tuo da gloriam